SILVIA

-Symbolically Isolated Linguistically Variable Intelligence Algorithms (SILVIA), is a core platform technology developed by Cognitive Code.
-SILVIA was developed, and designed to recognize and interpret speech, text, and interact with applications and operating systems, all while interacting with a user.
-The technology can be run and operate via cloud, a mobile application, a part of network, or via server.
+Symbolically Isolated Linguistically Variable Intelligence Algorithms (SILVIA) is a core platform technology developed by Cognitive Code.
+SILVIA was developed and designed to recognize and interpret speech and text, and interact with applications and operating systems.
+The technology can operate from the cloud, as a mobile application, as part of a network, or on servers.

 Overview

 History

 Leslie Spring founded Cognitive Code in 2007 and is the inventor and architect of Cognitive Code’s SILVIA Platform.
-Before founding Cognitive Code, Leslie worked for companies such as Electronic Arts, Disney, and Sony heading up their software development teams responsible for building graphics systems, 3D game engines, and custom software developer tools.
+Before founding Cognitive Code, Leslie worked for companies such as Electronic Arts, Disney, and Sony, heading up their software development teams responsible for building graphics systems, 3D game engines, and custom software developer tools.

 Cognitive Code is privately held by a consortium group of private equity investors.
-Cognitive Code received venture capital funding from New York investment firm Channel Mark Ventures, which maintain majority ownership of the company.
+Cognitive Code received venture capital funding from New York investment firm Channel Mark Ventures, which maintains majority ownership of the company.

-Features and system requirements
+Features

-SILVIA was developed to recognize and interpret any human interaction: through text, speech, and any other human input.
-The platform allows an application of it in all applicable and possible applications which then allows natural and intuitive human interaction.
+SILVIA was developed to recognize and interpret any human interaction through text, speech, and any other human input.
+The platform allows an application of it in all applicable and possible applications, which then allows natural and intuitive human interaction.
 It has a set of graphical user interface tools which can aid in developing intelligent objects or entities and has an array of API scripts that can be embedded in any compatible applications.

-The platform can be used in different computing platforms and operating systems which allows easy transfer of data.
+The platform can be used in different computing platforms and operating systems, which allows easy transfer of data.
 SILVIA uses a non-command-based system wherein inputs are based on normal human conversational language, not on pre-coded commands like what Google's Google Now and Apple Inc.'s Siri used.